 With the release of The Witch imminent, let us look back at another famous horror film to rely on witches, however indirectly, to go bump in the night.

 Cutting to the chase: Rosemary’s Baby, Roman Polanski’s cinematic breakthrough into the limelight, isn’t a patch on three of his four prior films.
-In this 1968 effort, his American debut, absent is the wire suspension of Knife in the Water and Repulsion or the beguilingly tangential black comic stylings of Cul-de-sac, both of which have been replaced with a slowly simmering psychosexual milieu of modern New York malaise and maladjusted, percolating suspense.
-For the most part, the trade is a lateral one rather than a vertiginous rise or a demonic fall, but a little flab cakes in around the middle of this lengthy film.
-At some point, letting us bask in the distress and withheld desire curdles into not trusting the audience to come to terms with the screenplay’s layered sudden-onset paranoia and commentary on the brutalistic power dynamics of gender in the modern era.
+In this 1968 effort, his American debut, absent is the wire-suspension tension of Knife in the Water and Repulsion or the beguiling black comic stylings of Cul-de-sac, both of which have been replaced with a slowly simmering psychosexual milieu of modern New York malaise and maladjusted, endlessly percolating desolation.
+For the most part, the trade is a lateral one rather than a vertiginous rise or a demonic fall, but a little flab cakes in around the middle of this lengthy film, making it somewhat lesser than any of Polanski’s previous films.
+At some point, letting us bask in the distress and withheld-desire sours into not trusting the audience to come to terms with the screenplay’s layered paranoia and its commentary on the brutalistic power dynamics of gender in the modern era.
+In other words, the film spends a little too much time underlining its themes.

 Rosemary’s suspicions that she has been raped by the devil – the fallout of a rude awakening that leads to an eventual pregnancy – are covered-up by domineering husband Guy and her suspiciously elderly neighbors who seem to thrive on steering Rosemary toward specific doctors and health specialists who give her the okay that nothing is awry (Guy, for his part, says that he had sex with Rosemary while she was asleep, and this resulted in the pregnancy).
 Over time, the most oppressive figure in the film proves to be Polanski himself, however, teasing us with the implication that Rosemary is defaulting on her sanity.
 The screenplay is well aware that its chauvinistic, victim-blaming audience has been reared on the “hysterical women” trope, less a sub-genre and more a coil wrapping itself thematically around all areas of Western fiction.
 Assuming that we will accept Rosemary’s insanity and running from there, Polanski’s screenplay derives its most serrated jabs from twisting our expectations that Rosemary is simply delusional, litmus-testing the audience for their own gender biases in the process.

 In this light, the film seems like a riposte to decades of crazy-women pictures and a rebuttal to Polanski’s own entry into the genre, Repulsion.
-The finale, when Rosemary’s sanity is revealed in all-too-brutal terms, is not only a narrative shuck and jive and a return flight for Polanski the gallows comedian, but also a festering fist right into the darkness and misogyny at the heart of our nation’s faux-civil attitudes toward pregnancy.
-If Rosemary’s Baby is also a more staid, stately work of filmmaking than say Repulsion, there’s also a fair call for it in the material; the expressionistic, external-rendering-of-the-internal focus of Polanski’s previous works is no fit for a film that is deliberately about external oppression and never truly about the fractures in Rosemary’s mind.
+The finale, when Rosemary’s sanity is clarified in all-too-brutal terms, is not only a tonal twist, a resummoning of Polanski the gallows comedian, but also a festering fist right into the darkness and misogyny at the heart of our nation’s faux-civil attitudes toward pregnancy.
+If Rosemary’s Baby is also a more staid, stately work of filmmaking than say Repulsion, there’s also a fair call for such formality in the material; the expressionistic, external-rendering-of-the-internal focus of Polanski’s previous works is no fit for a film that is deliberately about external oppression and never truly about the fractures in Rosemary’s mind.
 What emerges is a film pretending to accept our misogynist assumptions that Rosemary will be insane, only to pull the rug right out from under us when it turns out that Rosemary’s internal self was the only friend she had all along.

-Fittingly then, we are not set adrift in the cascading turmoil and crumbling psychosis of Rosemary’s brain a la Repulsion; instead, we are cast about viciously domestic extra-human spaces and rooms that conflict, conspire, and coagulate around Rosemary to suffocate and strangle her increasingly skeletal, ghostly-white being.
-When we are praying for Rosemary, and her baby, we aren’t collapsing into the fragmented shards of a man left in free-fall as it distorts the outside world, constructing a diaphanous outer-shell applied to picking and choosing how to interpret the world according to its liking.
-Rather, our task is to sit and watch as the outside world, be it abusive men, seemingly timid elderly neighbors, businesslike professionals, or the cinema-goer in all of us, convinces Rosemary that her mind is deceiving her.
-The terrors of Rosemary’s Baby are legion (I haven’t even mentioned Krysztof Komeda’s indomitable score).
+Fittingly then, we are not set adrift in the cascading turmoil and crumbling psychosis of Rosemary’s brain a la Repulsion; instead, we are cast about viciously domestic spaces and rooms that conflict, conspire, and coagulate around Rosemary to suffocate and strangle her increasingly skeletal, ghostly-white being.
+Our task for the film is to sit and watch as the outside world, be it abusive men, seemingly timid elderly neighbors, businesslike professionals, or the cinema-goer in all of us, convinces Rosemary that her mind is deceiving her.
+The terrors of Rosemary’s Baby are legion (I haven’t even mentioned Krysztof Komeda’s truly spine-tingling score).
 But the most abominable of all are the combustible biases and expectations the audience bring into the theater, Polanski’s primary ammunition for undoing years of motion pictures that have exclusively relied on the body and mind of the female as object and nothing more.